DataDevils/DataBootCamp/docs/Streamflow_Task1.md

   *We could copy and paste the data back into our table, as we haven't moved things around.
 However, it's useful to know how the vertical lookup, or* `VLOOKUP` *function works to join data from on table to another using a common joining field.*

-* **Under the `Confidence` header you just created, enter the formula: `=VLOOKUP(B2,Raw!$C$34:$I$31810,7,FALSE)`**
+* **Under the `Confidence` header you just created, enter the formula: `=VLOOKUP(B2,Raw!$C$33:$I$31809,7,FALSE)`**

-*There's a lot going on in that VLOOKUP formula, so lets explain it.*
+*<u>There's a lot going on in that VLOOKUP formula, so lets explain it.</u>*

 *First, the VLOOKUP function looks up a value by matching a given value in one table to a given value in another table, specified by a range of cells.
 In our example, this matching value is in cell `B2`, i.e. the date `10/1/1930`.
-VLOOKUP searches the range of cells specified in the second argument, `Raw!$C$34:$I$31810` for that value, and returns the value in the `7`th column of that range.*
+VLOOKUP searches the range of cells specified in the second argument, `Raw!$C$33:$I$31809` for that value, and returns the value in the `7`th column of that range.*

-*What still may be confusing is how the range of cells is defined by `Raw!$C$34:$I$31810`.
+*What still may be confusing is how the range of cells is defined by `Raw!$C$33:$I$31809`.
 Here, `Raw!` tells Excel that the range of values is in the worksheet named "Raw", not the current worksheet.
-The range of cells in the "Raw" worksheet is `C34` to `I31801`, but the `$` indicates that, as we copy this formula to other cells, this range should remain static.
-Otherwise, if we copied the formula to the cell below it the range would dynamical update  from `C34:I31810` to `C35:I31811`, but in our case, we want the lookup range to be locked in.*
+The range of cells in the "Raw" worksheet is `C33` to `31809`, but the `$` indicates that, as we copy this formula to other cells, this range should remain static.
+Otherwise, if we copied the formula to the cell below it the range would dynamical update  from `C33:I31809` to `C34:I31810`, but in our case, we want the lookup range to be locked in.*

 * **Double click the bottom corner to copy this function down to all records in our table.** Now we have re-added the confidence values back to our data table!